 Open Market Redevelopment

-The redevelopment has been achieved through a partnership approach involving the Open Market Traders, Hyde Housing Association and the City Council and will deliver:
+The redevelopment has been achieved through a partnership approach involving the Open Market Traders, Hyde Housing Association, Ethical Property Company and the City Council to deliver:

 - A new covered market with a double height central square for visiting markets, temporary stalls, community activities, street art and entertainment.